pu2clr/VFO_BFO_OLED_ARDUINO/Doc/En/README.md

 #define BUTTON_VFO_BFO 7 // Switch VFO to BFO
 ```

 The bands and ranges can be changed here.
+You can remove band and change frequencies modifying the array band[].
+See code below.

 ```cpp
 // Band database.
 You can change the band ranges if you need.